awsdocs/aws-lambda-developer-guide/doc_source/monitoring-insights.md

 + Europe \(Stockholm\)
 + South America \(São Paulo\)

-## Enabling Lambda Insights in the Lambda console<a name="monitoring-insights-enabling"></a>
+## Enabling Lambda Insights in the Lambda console<a name="monitoring-insights-enabling-console"></a>

 You can enable Lambda Insights enhanced monitoring on new and existing Lambda functions\.
-When you turn on Lambda Insights in the Lambda console, Lambda adds the Lambda Insights [extension](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) as a layer to your function, and verifies or attempts to add the required permissions to your function's [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
+When you turn on Lambda Insights in the Lambda console, Lambda adds the Lambda Insights [extension](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) as a layer to your function, and verifies or attempts to attach the [https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy$jsonEditor](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy$jsonEditor) policy to your function’s [execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

-**Note**
-You can also enable Lambda Insights using the AWS Command Line Interface \(AWS CLI\) or the AWS Cloud Development Kit \(AWS CDK\)\.
-For more information, see [Getting started with Lambda Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Lambda-Insights-Getting-Started.html) in the *Amazon CloudWatch User Guide*\.

 **To enable Lambda Insights in the Lambda console**